Household waste recycling centres

 - You can either make a booking for a van or a trailer - not both.
 Vans towing trailers are not accepted.

 How often can I use my van / trailer to bring in my household waste?

-- You can bring waste to the Recycling Centre in your own van / trailer up to a maximum of six occasions between January and December each year.
+- You can bring waste to the Recycling Centre in your own van, trailer or large vehicle a maximum of 6 times a year (January to December)